Statute of Limitations for Crimes in Iowa

 When a crime involves discrete acts, the statute of limitations will usually begin to run at the point in time in which all the elements of the crime have been satisfied.

 On the other hand, for a continuous crime, the crime is not complete until the last related act is committed.
 See generally Andrew P. O’Shea, Note, Criminal Law—An Embezzlement Intermezzo: Scheming to Side-Step Toussie v.
 United States’s Continuing Offense Test, 35 W. New Eng.
 L. Rev. 249, 254–55 (2013).
-Common examples of continuing offense include crimes involving ongoing harm such as kidnapping, escape, or bigamy.
+Common examples of continuing offenses include crimes involving ongoing harm such as kidnapping, escape, or bigamy.

 The DNA Profile of the Accused

-One exception to the statute of limitations in Iowa involves cases in which the prosecutor files a charged based on the DNA profile of the person sought under Iowa Code Section 802.10.
+One exception to the statute of limitations in Iowa involves cases in which the prosecutor files a charge based on the DNA profile of the person sought under Iowa Code Section 802.10.
 However, in these cases related to the DNA profile of the accused, the charging document must be filed within three years of the date the person identified in the DNA profile is identified.

 Exceptions to the Statute of Limitations in Iowa – Visit the website of RAINN (Rape, Abuse & Incest National Network), the largest anti-sexual violence organization in the United States.
 The article discusses the exceptions to the statute of limitations and its application for the following crimes: Invasion of privacy–nudity, Indecent exposure; Criminal transmission of HIV; Sexual exploitation of a minor; Incest; Sexual misconduct with offenders and juveniles; Sexual exploitation by a counselor, therapist, or school employee; Lascivious conduct with a minor; Indecent contact with a child; Assault with intent to commit sexual abuse; Lascivious acts with a child; and Sexual abuse.